jjwithanr/obsidian_bible_study/docs/New Testament/James/James5.md

 #### v.14
 >Is any one of you sick?
 He should call the elders of the church to pray over him and anoint him with oil in the name of the Lord.

+#### v.15
+>And the prayer offered in faith will make the sick person well; the Lord will raise him up.
+If he has sinned, he will be forgiven.

 #### v.16
 >Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective.